hilltop-software/sampler_qa_checks_demo/README.md

 ### NoisyCheck

-This has a 50/50 chance of adding a critical QA check to a sample.
+This has a 50/50 chance of adding a QA check to a sample.
 It doesn't check for previous QA checks so it can add multiple QA checks to the same sample if it's run repeatedly.

 ```yaml
 NoisyCheck: